mosch/react-avatar-editor/README.md

 import React from 'react'
 import AvatarEditor from 'react-avatar-editor'

-const MyEditor extends React.Component {
+class MyEditor extends React.Component {
   onClickSave = () => {
     if (this.editor) {
       // This returns a HTMLCanvasElement, it can be made into a data URL or a blob,